zype/zype.github.io/api_docs/zobject_types.md

 id!       | Exclude a zobject type from the query | String page | The page number of records to return (zero indexed).
 Example: 0. | Number per_page | The number of records to return.
-Example: 10. | Number
+Example: 10. | Number q         | A query string for searching for zobject types | String

 ###Retrieve a Zobject Type
 <pre><b>GET</b> https://api.zype.com/zobject_types/[id]